 |Concurrent Stream||4 streams||4 streams||3 streams||

 However, price isn’t everything.
 After all, the most important part of a video streaming subscription service is whether they offer the shows that you want to watch.
-From the table above, we can see that Amazon Prime is by far the cheapest with their current price of $2.99.
+From the table above, we can see that Amazon Prime is by far the cheapest with its current price of $2.99 and you get Amazon Prime too for the same price.
 For the other four, monthly subscription fees range from about $8 (Viu) to more than $20 (Netflix), depending on which subscription type you opt for.

 If you are a fan of binge-watching, we think it’s going to be hard to give up on Netflix, even if you have other video streaming subscriptions that you have signed up with.